Blog: Remote Work + Parenting

 Do you have remote work as an option?

 So, as we move forward into 2016, ask yourself: do I have a remote work option where I work?
-If yes, what are you doing to refine it to meet the various, evolving needs of the team, the company, and of your teammates, including your own?
+If yes, what are you doing to refine your remote work policy to meet the various, evolving needs of the team and the company, including your own?
 If you don't have a remote work option or policy, why not?
-Are you in an industry that explicitly forbids it by some legalese or law?
-If not, pose the question of remote work to your teammates, or your direct supervisor, to get a feel if it's something your team not only wants but could benefit from having.
+Pose the question of remote work to your teammates, or your direct supervisor, to get a feel if it's something your team not only wants but could benefit from having.